Indiana hotel reportedly charges woman $350 for bad review

 Arthur said it felt like the hotel was “punishing” her “for being truthful,” and she contacted the Indiana attorney general’s office.

 That office filed a lawsuit on Dec.
-15 against Abbey Management — which reportedly owned and operated the hotel during Arthur’s 2016 visit, WRTV added.
+15 against Abbey Management Inc.

+Andrew Szakaly told Fox News in a statement that he is the president and sole shareholder of the corporation, which hasn't operated the Abbey Inn since Jan.
+2017, when new owners assumed control.

-The lawsuit claimed the policy, reportedly in place from Sept.
-2015 until Nov.
-2016, read: “Guests agree that if guests find any problems with our accommodations, and fail to provide us the opportunity to address those problems while the guest is with us, and/or refuses our exclusive remedy, but then disparages us in any public manner, we will be entitled to charge their credit card an additional $350 damage.
+The lawsuit claimed the policy read: “Guests agree that if guests find any problems with our accommodations, and fail to provide us the opportunity to address those problems while the guest is with us, and/or refuses our exclusive remedy, but then disparages us in any public manner, we will be entitled to charge their credit card an additional $350 damage.
 Should the guest refuse to retract any such public statements legal action may be pursued.”

+Szakaly confirmed the hotel's policy, which he said was active between fall 2015 and summer 2016 in response to hotel guests checking out without making any complaints during their stay and then demanding a refund or posting negative comments and reviews on social media.

 DAD'S INSTAGRAM ABOUT HOTEL CARPETS EARNS HALF A MILLION FOLLOWERS IN A WEEK